Hunsrück: Cold War to the present

 In the early 1980s, the film director Edgar Reitz shot the first part of his trilogy Heimat in the Hunsrück, a large part of it in Woppenroth, also known as Schabbach.
 In 2012, Reitz returned to the Hunsrück for the shooting of his film Die andere Heimat - Chronik einer Sehnsucht in the village of Gehlweiler.
-The film focuses on the pre-March era in the mid-19th century and the waves of emigration from the Hunsrück to Brazil.
+The film focuses on the Vormärz era in the mid-19th century and the waves of emigration from the Hunsrück to Brazil.